Non-functional Requirements: Examples, Types, How to Approach

 - 0.1 second – the limit after which the system reaction doesn’t seem instantaneous;

 Usually, you don’t want to reach this 10-second threshold, as about 40 percent of users will abandon a website after 3 seconds.
+According to an updated study by Portent, “A site that loads in 1 second has a conversion rate 3x higher than a site that loads in 5 seconds.”
+You might have heard this before: Time is money.

 Specify the measurement scenario.
 Does your metric include browser rendering or only the time it takes to deliver data to a browser?
-If different types of content load at different pace, you may have different time constraints for text, images, and videos.
+If different types of content load at different speeds, you may have different time constraints for text, images, and videos.

 Don’t include the time it takes to deliver results by third parties.
 If your operation depends on calls that return data from a third-party API, your development team won’t be able to take responsibility for that.